A Beginner’s Guide to Commercial Real Estate Marketing on LinkedIn

 When you attend an event, go to a meeting, or are introduced by a colleague, attempt to find your new connection on LinkedIn within a couple of days.
 Then send them a connection request, along with a quick introductory message or a request to have a phone call or grab a cup of coffee (maybe virtually, all things considered).
 LinkedIn isn’t about gathering numbers of connections, it’s about the value in making those connections, so do what you can to really foster connections with the people you link up with.

 LinkedIn makes it easy to find contact by syncing up with your professional email address.
-You can import your contacts by going to this link and following the given directions.
+You can search and sync your contacts by going to this link and following the given directions.

 3. Join a few relevant groups